 So I’ve been going to screenings and listening to actor panels recently.
 Just came back from one with Liam Neeson.
 Liam Neeson is a stud.
 I’ve admired him since love actually but really for Qui-gon jinn.
 Anyways, he was going to speak after a screening of his most recent movie, the grey, and me being a fan could not pass the chance to simply listen to the deep timbre of his voice.
 I mean dude he’s the voice of Aslan.

-the grey was a beautiful movie. the movie’s about a group of oil workers who survive a plane crash in the bitter cold of alaska. not only do they have to endure the elements and find food and shelter, but must escape from a pack of merciless wolves. the oil workers are led by liam neeson’s character who is a skilled hunter.
+The grey was a beautiful movie.
+The movie is about a group of oil workers who survive a plane crash in the bitter cold of Alaska.
+Not only do they have to endure the elements and find food and shelter, but must escape from a pack of merciless wolves.
+The oil workers are led by Liam Neeson’s character that is a skilled hunter.

 Hendrick: Is that it?
 You’re just gonna sit there?
 Is that what you want?

 Diaz: That’s exactly why.
 What I got waiting for me back there?
 I’m gonna sit on a drill all day.
 Get drunk all night.
 That’s my life.
 Turn around and look at that.

 Diaz: I feel like that’s all for me.
 How do I beat that.
 When will it ever be better?
 I can’t explain it.